kokhowchuang/order-list-backend-test/README.md

-# Node-Babel Boilerplate
+# Aemulus Order List Backend API

-> A minimal and neat Node-Babel boilerplate for technical test purpose.
+> The backend API for the Aemulus's test.

 ## Build Setup